-Under regulation 17 of the Environmental Management and Pollution Control (General Fees) Regulations 2007, the Board of the Environment Protection Authority has power to grant special remissions of any fee in the regulations.
+Under regulation 17 of the Environmental Management and Pollution Control (General) Regulations 2017, the Board of the Environment Protection Authority has power to grant special remissions of any fee in the regulations.

 The Board has partially delegated its power under regulation 17 to the Director.

 The Board has issued a Guideline for Special Fee Remissions of annual fees and contaminated site notice fees which describes the principles that guide the Board when it considers applications for special fee remissions in accordance with regulation 17.

 The Special Fee Remissions Guideline May 2015 has been revised and the following key changes have been included:

 - A greater level of detail to be provided to justify remissions sought on the basis of "exceptional" circumstances; and